MI-AFP/tutorials/tutorials/10_frontend-frp.md

 ## FRP - Functional Reactive Programming

 Functional reactive programming (FRP) is a programming paradigm for asynchronous dataflow programming using the building blocks of functional programming (such as `map`, `filter`, `fold`s, higher-order functions, etc.).
 It has been used often for programming graphical user interfaces (GUIs), robotics, and music, aiming to simplify these problems by explicitly modeling time.
-Good example to imagine what is it about is spreadsheet calculator.
-You have cells that computes something from different cells and when you edit some, related will recalculate - you do not tell what should be recalculated nor recalculate all but just those where the change will propagate.
+A good example to imagine what is it about is spreadsheet calculator.
+You have cells that compute something from different cells and when you edit some, related will recalculate - you do not tell what should be recalculated nor recalculate all but just those where the change will propagate.
 See?
 It is action and reaction!

 There are several libraries for working with the FRP in Haskell with slightly different approaches.
 You can see the list [here](https://wiki.haskell.org/Functional_Reactive_Programming#Libraries).